-]-[514] PROGRAMMABI

-PGM [05]-[08],[12 2],[13],[14],[15],[17],[18] and [25]

-1 Not Used NOTE: This option must be off to ensure proper PGM operation.
+[ [501]-[515] PROGRAMM ABLE OUT PUT ATTRIBUTES F PGM Output Types [01], [03], [ 04], [05]-[08 3], and [17]-[18] 1 Not Used NOTE: This option must be off to ensure proper PGM operation.
 2 Not Used NOTE: This option must be off to ensure proper PGM operation.
 3 Output Level ON The output will activate (switch to Ground) when the event occurs.
 OFF The output will de-activate (switch to open) when the event occurs.

-PGM Output Types [03], and [19]-[

-4 Output Options ON Output Pulsed .
-The output will activate for the duration programmed in for the PGM Output Timer in Section [170].
+F PGM Output Types [03], and [1 9]-[22].ON 4 Output Options ON Output Pulsed .
+The output will activate for the duration programmed in for the PGM Output Timer in section [164].
 This default period is five seconds.
 OFF Output On/Off.
 The output will toggle between on and off when the corresponding [][7] command is entered.

-PGM Output Types [19]-[22]. •
+F PGM Output Types [19]-[22].
 5 Access Code Options ON Access Code Required for Activation.
 OFF No Access Code Required for Activation.
 Attribute 3 is available for all Output types.

-PGM Output Types [09] Syste m Trouble

-1 Service Required

-2 AC Fail

-3 Telephone Line Fault

-4 Communications (Failure)

-5 Zone (Fire) Fault

-6 Zone Tamper

-7 Zone Low Battery

-8 Loss of Clock

-PGM Output Types [10] Syste m Event

-1 Burglary Delay, Instant, Interior, Stay/Away, and 24-hr Burg Zone Types

-2 Fire [F] Key, Fire Zone

-3 Panic [P] Key and Panic zones

-4 Medical [A] Key, Medical and Emergency zones

-5 Supervisory Supervisory, Freeze and Water zones

-6 Priority Gas, Heat, Sprinkler and 24-hr Latching Tamper zones

-7 Holdup Holdup Zones and Duress Alarms

-8 Output Options ON Output Follows PGM Timer.
+F PGM Output Types [09] System n Trouble · 1 Service Required 2 AC Fail 3 Telephone Line Fault Telephone Line Fault 4 Communications (Failure) 5 Zone (Fire) Fault 6 Zone Tamper 7 Zone Low Battery 8 Loss of Clock F PGM Output Types [10] System n Event 1 Burglary Delay, Instant, Interior, Stay/Away, and 24-hr Burg Zone Types 2 Fire [F] Key, Fire Zone 3 Panic [P] Key and Panic zones 4 Medical [A] Key, Medical and Emergency zones 5 Supervisory Supervisory, Freeze and Water zones 6 Priority Gas, Heat, Sprinkler and 24-hr Latching Tamper zones 7 Holdup Holdup Zones and Duress Alarms 8 Output Options ON Output Follows PGM Timer .
 The output will activate for the period of time programmed for the PGM Output Timer.
 OFF Output is Latched.
 The output will be active until a valid access code is entered.
 NOTE: If a System Event PGM is programmed to follow the Command Output Timer, all attributes must be enabled.
-These are the attributes available for the System Event PGM option.
-The output will activate if any of the corresponding alarm types occur on the system.
+NOTE: These are the attributes available for the System Event PGM option.
+The out- put will activate if any of the corresponding alarm types occur on the system. put will activate if any of the corresponding alarm types occur on the system.

-[551]-[564] PGM Assignment
+[551]-[564] PGM Partition Assignment

-The PC1555 CP-01 has an 8-bit toggle field per output.
-The status of the first bit of the 8-bit toggle field determines whether the output is assigned to the system (outputs PGM 1-14).
-This field is supported by PGMs that have partition capabilities (i.e., Command Outputs, Away Arming).
-It does not affect system outputs (e.g., Ground Start Pulse).
+The PC5005 has a 8-bit toggle field per output that determines which partitions the output is assigned to (outputs PGM 1-14).
+Each bit corresponds to a Partition in each PGM's toggle Mask.
+This field is supported by PGMs that have multiple partition capabilities (i.e. Command Outputs, Away Arming) It does not affect System outputs (i.e. Ground Start Pulse).